What Is a Lifestyle Entrepreneur?

 Pick a few of your top ideas and research whether or not they can help you create the life you want.
 If they don’t provide you with the freedom to pursue your lifestyle goal outlined in the first step, then they’re not the home business you want.

 Things to consider are portability (if you want to travel), flexibility, and income potential.
 You'll also need to determine if there is a market for your ideas.

 Develop a Business Plan

-Take Care of the Legalities
+Take Care of the Paperwork

-Obtain any needed paperwork, permits, and licenses to set up your business structure and legally form your business.
-If you plan to be a traveling lifestyle entrepreneur, you need to pick a place to call home.
+Obtain any permits and licenses necessary to set up your business structure and legally form your business.
+If you plan to be a traveling lifestyle entrepreneur, you still need to pick a place to call home.
 Even if you don’t live there for most of the year, you need a place of residence that will be listed on all your business documents.

 Develop Pricing and Marketing

 Set up pricing for your products or service.
 Make sure you’re charging enough to fund your lifestyle goal, but not so much that you don’t have a market willing to pay your prices.